Construction Review

 How will AtmosClear’s bioenergy carbon capture & storage (BECCS) facility in Louisiana revive the forestry management jobs?
 The answer is in their BECCS technology.

-A look at AtmosClear’s BECCS Technology
+A Look at AtmosClear’s BECCS Technology

 BECCS is a negative emissions technology that combines the power of two important aspects.
 These are controlled bioenergy production from biomass like wood, crop residues, etc., and carbon capture and storage (CSS).
-Also at its core is the ingenious “net nagative” idea.
+Also at its core is the ingenious “net negative” idea.

 How does it work?